-49. Proposed section 187A sets out the types of information and documents that service providers may be required to retain in accordance with the proposed mandatory data retention obligation.
-While the detail of the dataset will be provided in supporting regulations, this Compatibility Statement examines rights engaged by a mandatory data regime having regard to the type of data which it is envisaged would form part of the data set enumerated in proposed section 187A.

-50. Paragraph 187A(2)(a)-subscriber of the relevant service and accounts, telecommunications devices and other relevant services relating to the relevant service: Information regarding the subscriber of a relevant service is information that is critical for linking the identity of a person to the use of a relevant service.
-Information about accounts, telecommunications devices and other relevant services relating to the relevant service
+- 64. Proposed section 187A sets out the types of information and documents that service providers may be required to retain in accordance with the proposed mandatory data retention obligation.
+While the detail of the dataset will be provided in supporting regulations, this Compatibility Statement examines rights engaged by a mandatory data regime having regard to the type of data which it is envisaged would form part of the data set enumerated in proposed section 187A. - 65.
+Paragraph 187A(2)(a)-subscriber of the relevant service and accounts, telecommunications devices and other relevant services relating to the relevant service: Information regarding the subscriber of a relevant service is information that is critical for linking the identity of a person to the use of a relevant service.
+Information about accounts, telecommunications devices and other relevant services relating to the relevant service likewise provide basic and essential information about the subscription to and use of a relevant service.

-1 The Privacy Act sets out the circumstances in which a carrier or carriage service provider (C/CSP) may use or disclose personal information, and sets out detailed requirements that must be met before a C/CSP may disclose personal information outside Australia.
-The Telecommunications and Other Legislation Amendment Bill 2014 will implement TSSR, and involves introducing a new obligation on C/CSPs to do their best to prevent unauthorised access and unauthorised interference to telecommunications networks and facilities, including where a C/CSP outsources functions.
+personal information outside Australia.
+The proposed Telecommunications Sector Security Reform, as recommended by the Parliamentary Joint Committee on Intelligence and Security, will involve introducing a new obligation on C/CSPs to do their best to prevent unauthorised access and unauthorised interference to telecommunications networks and facilities, including where a C/CSP outsources functions.